-Our expertise extends from the design to the implementation of tailor-made solutions, including plans and specifications, prototyping and testing, project management, installation, uninstallation, as well as all maintenance and repair operations.
+Our expertise extends from the design to the implementation of tailor-made solutions, including plans and specifications, prototyping and testing, project management, installation, dismantling, as well as all maintenance and repair operations.

 We can take charge of a project from its conception to its completion or work in co-creation and offer our technical and creative support to professional teams of architects, designers or engineers and provide them with the information and recommendations necessary for technical and financial planning, decision-making and the effective implementation of all types of textile architecture projects.